“The Last Rose of Shanghai is a powerful story of the relationship between a Shanghai heiress and a Jewish refugee... one readers will never forget.”

-—Pam Jenoff, New York Times bestselling author of The Woman with the Blue Star
+Kate Quinn, New York Times bestselling author of The Rose Code

-—Kate Quinn, New York Times bestselling author of The Rose Code and The Huntress
+Kristin Harmel, New York Times bestselling author of The Forest of Vanishing Stars

 Praise for